 Logistics plays a critical role in the chemical industry.
 Since some chemicals can be hazardous, great care and precaution must be taken to ensure the safety and security during transportation.
 Chemical transportation should be carefully planned and controlled at each and every stage from the production facility to the end user.
 In order to minimize the risks, various elements should be taken into consideration such as the type of containers used for transporting, access to real-time information about the location and status of the materials.
 Security measures must be taken to ensure that dangerous chemicals do not get transported illegally.
 Logistics management and continuous improvement in operational safety and security, should remain a high priority for chemical companies.

-III.
 Product Categories in the Chemical Industry in China:

 A. Industrial Inorganic Chemicals